Grow Your Accounting Business Online With WordPress

 - Lending and leasing

-List all of the services you provide, not just the ones you specialize in.
-Provide your visitors with information that will educate them about what these services do and why they should choose you.
+List all of the services you provide.
+Provide your visitors with information that will educate them about the benefits of using these services and why they should book an appointment.

 About Us Page

-This page needs to describe your business and what it stands for, its unique approach, supported community activities, etc.
+The ‘About Us’ page should give a description of your business and what your business stands for, its unique approach, philanthropical donations, etc.

-It should list any awards, recognitions, accreditations, certifications, publications, associations, etc., that could be used to promote your company and set it above the competition.
+It’s important to list any awards, recognitions, certifications, accreditations, publications, associations, etc., that can be used to promote the company and set it above other competitors.

-(List all of your awards certifications, accreditations, recognitions, associations, publications, etc. in your About Us page.
-Screenshot source: deloitte.com)
+(List all of your industry awards certifications, accreditations, recognitions, associations, publications, etc. in the About Us page.
+Image source: deloitte.com)

-Are you looking for ways to sell more products online?
-Then make it easier for your prospects to get to know, like and trust your organization better.
+If you are looking for quicker and simpler ideas to sell more products or services online or get people to stay longer on your site, then help your prospects get to know, like and trust you, your team and your organization better.

-You want prospective clients to relate to your business.
-A great way to do that is to have a page that introduces your team.
-This page should include a photo and a mini bio.
-Since most visitors won’t be well-versed in accounting terms your bio descriptions should tell who they are and what their specialties are.
-You may also want to explain what those specialties mean.
-This page should also include social buttons so your site visitors can follow your staff members on their social networks.
+You want your business to be relatable.
+A great way to do that is to have a page that introduces your people.
+It should include a photo and a mini bio.
+Since most visitors will not tend to be well-versed in accounting terms your descriptions should tell who they are and what their specialties are.
+It should also explain what those specialties mean.
+This page should also include social buttons so your site visitors can follow some of your staff members on their social pages.

-List any career opportunities available within the firm.
-It should include type of training provided, benefits, advancement opportunities, etc. It should include information about new career opportunities in the accounting and financial services industry.
+This is a listing of career opportunities available within your organization.
+This page would include training provided, employee benefits, professional development, social aspects of working for your organization, etc. It should include case studies of trainees who have worked their way up in your firm and information about additional career opportunities in the accounting and financial services industry.

-Also include a positions available section in this page.
-If there are no positions currently available, consider inviting people to return periodically to this page, join your contact list, follow your social pages, etc.
+Maintain a positions available section in your page.
+If there are no positions currently available, consider inviting people to return periodically to this page, subscribe to your newsletter, follow you on social media, etc.

 Case Studies And Testimonials

-Reviews from clients and case studies are a great way to show prospective clients them minimize tax, increase profitability, or grow strategically.
-By adding a page with case studies and testimonials, you are also helping to establish social proof online.
+Reviews from clients and case studies are a great way to show prospective clients what kind of solutions you are capable of implementing to help solve their problems.
+By adding a page with reviews from clients and case studies, you will also help to provide potential clients with social proof.

-(Add a web page with case studies and client reviews.
-Screenshot source: pcg-services.com)
+(Add a web page with reviews from clients and case studies.
+Image sourced from: pcg-services.com)

-We have created a comprehensive article about using case studies, testimonials and client reviews to grow your business online.
-Go here to learn more: How To Achieve Better Results Online Using Standout User Testimonials
+We have created a detailed article on using testimonials, case studies and reviews to grow your business online.
+If you would like to learn more about this here: Turn More Visitors Into Qualified Prospects Using Sales Boosting Testimonials

-Your contact page should include some or all of the following information about your firm:
+Your contact page should include the following information about your organization: